 In principle, a good systematic review (for instance in Cochrane Library) has the highest level of evidence.

-Critically Appraised Topics (CATs, for instance in BMJ Clinical Evidence) are often less extensive in scope than systematic reviews; when carefully carried out, they provide good quality of evidence.
+Critically Appraised Topics (CATs) are often less extensive in scope than systematic reviews; when carefully carried out, they provide good quality of evidence.

 The quality of evidence of individual studies (for instance in PubMed) varies with the type of study: randomized controlled trials (RCTs) have a higher quality of evidence than cohort studies, but are often only available for therapeutic questions.